3.3 Reproducibility

 We also recommend managing package dependencies and creating a reproducible coding pipeline.
 These two aspects are discussed in more detail below.

-3.3.1 Package dependencies
+3.3.1 Package management

 A key aspect of reproducibility is package dependency management.
 For example, your code may run perfectly when using an old version of a particular package, but might fail when using the latest version of that package.
 In this case, even if someone has the exact code you used, it would fail to run on their machine if they are using the latest version of that package.
 It is therefore important that along with providing the code you use, you should also somehow provide the packages and package versions you use.